golemfactory/golem-architecture/arch-snapshot/arch.md

   Node8 === |Offer Id| Node5
   Node9 -.- Node7
 ```
 The Offer ID reaches `Node 5` and `Node 7`.
-Since neither has encountered this Offer before, they will propagate it
+Since neither has encountered this Offer before, they will disseminate
-further to their respective neighbors.
-Simultaneously, they will request the full Offer details from the source Node
+it further to their respective neighbors.
+Simultaneously, they will request the full Offer details from the source
-that initially sent it.
+Node that initially sent it.

-As the original sender of the Offer, `Node 8` will reject any additional broadcasts, effectively halting the propagation
+As the original sender of the Offer, `Node 8` will reject any additional broadcast message, effectively halting
-process at this point.
+the dissemination process at this point.
 ```mermaid
 flowchart LR
   Node1((Node 1))